konstantinnaumov/ansible-vagrant-examples/README.md

 First, create a Vagrant Box with Provision mode `box`.
 Next, provision the created Vagrant Box with Provision mode `wordpress`.
 Based on the Vagrant Box you created, WordPress development environment will start quickly anytime.

+Since we're using IUS, I highly recommend keeping an eye on the [announcements repository](https://github.com/iusrepo) to be notified when packages are removed.